Former Labour MP Geoff Braybrooke dies

 A friend of Mr Braybrooke, former Hawke's Bay MP Bill Sutton, says he was the most popular Napier MP of the past 50 years.

-Next story in Political: Elder to be asked to appear before committee
+Next story in Politics: Elder to be asked to appear before committee

 Copyright © 2013, Radio New Zealand